Kies op maat

 Crime, Safety & Security

 The purpose of the minor is to help students acquire a more sophisticated understanding of major contemporary debates in comparative criminology with reference to sexual violence, transnational organised crime, drug and human trafficking, corporate crime, safety crimes, environmental crime, plural policing, restorative and criminal justice and learn how to apply relevant criminological issues to policy questions.
-Each week of the minor completes with one of the following practical exercises: crime script analysis, social network analysis, situational crime prevention, multi-agency policing exercise in relation to domestic violence, mock trial and restorative justice conference.
-The highlights of the minor are the presentation of students' creative assignments and visits to Rotterdam Detention Centre, Port of Rotterdam and Dutch Probation & Prosecution Office in The Hague.
+Each week of the minor completes with one of the following practical exercises: crime script analysis, social network analysis, situational crime prevention, multi-agency policing exercise, mock trial and restorative justice conference.
+The highlights of the minor are the presentation of students' creative assignments and visits to Rotterdam Detention Centre, Port of Rotterdam and Dutch Probation & Prosecution Office, Palace of Justice in The Hague.

 Leerdoelen